stanford-cs149/asst3/cloud_readme.md

 ssh -i <path_to_the_key_file> ubuntu@<VM_IP_address>
 ~~~~

 __Warning: Due to permission issues, you can only SSH into the lightsail VM as user `ubuntu`, however, when you use the web GUI you are logged in as `lightsail-user`.
-After SSH into the VM, please run the following command to switch user__
+After SSH into the VM, please run the following command to switch to `lightsail-user`__

 ~~~~
 sudo su - lightsail-user